 Painting the exterior of your home is very time consuming and labor intensive.
 For your project to be done correctly requires the proper tools, skilled labor and the appropriate knowledge of products, techniques and how to prepare each surface.
-Our goal is to eliminate your stress an worry about the project by demonstrating our ability and results in all areas of your painting project.
+Our goal is to eliminate your stress and concerns about the project by demonstrating our ability and giving you the best results in all areas of your painting project.

 Preparation (The Holy Grail of Painting)

 This is the key to it all.
 If your project is not properly prepared it will not look good and it will not last.
 So how do you know if your project is being prepared properly?
 Here is our specification sheet for preparation:

 - Move all items away from house.
 Trim plants as needed.